guillaumedelaloy/Churn_analysis/README.md

 # Machine learning modeling

-We have two goals here:
+We have two goals here :

-goal 1: detect efficiently the customers that are likely to churn.
+goal 1 : detect efficiently the customers that are likely to churn.
 We assume that the company would like to be able to target all the churners among the smallest population of customers.
 In other words, if the model predicts 'Churner' for a customer, we want to be sure that it is the case.
 In order to fulfill this objective, we would focus on the recall for the churners' class.

-goal 2: Have a model with a good interpretability, in order to be able to prevent the events that lead to a churn
+goal 2 : Have a model with a good interpretability, in order to be able to prevent the events that lead to a churn

 ##### Logistic Regression

 Logistic regressions are very good for interpretabilty but usually not so acurrate.
-We implement a quick grid search in order to optimize the parameters and obtain the following results with the best parameters:
+We implement a quick grid search in order to optimize the parameters and obtain the following results with the best parameters :

 ```
               precision    recall  f1-score   support